Masetto96/sound_and_vision/README.md

    python orchestrator.py
    ```

-   You can use command-line arguments to customize IP addresses and ports:
+   You could use command-line arguments to customize IP addresses and ports but use default ones!
    ```
    python orchestrator.py --sc-ip 127.0.0.1 --sc-port 57120 --processing-ip 127.0.0.1 --processing-port 12000 --py-ip 127.0.0.1 --py-port 5000
    ```